 See what I am doing here?
 Five selections, one is neutral.
 You can play with answers to make them more fun, but be sure they are still weighted the same.

-Remember when you send this to your customer list, you are slightly biasing the answers as it’s not anonymous.
+Remember, when you send this to your customer list, you are slightly biasing the answers as it’s not anonymous.
 That’s ok, just keep it in mind.
-If you are doing a branding type of survey that really needs to not skew answers, find a media channel to send this on your behalf.
-Chances are they have a larger readership than you do, and then the invitation is coming from them, not you.
-There is normally a flat rate charge for this service and they will be happy to help you out.
+If you are doing a branding type of survey that needs not to skew answers, find a media channel to send this on your behalf.
+Chances are they have a broader readership than you do, and then the invitation is coming from them, not you.
+There is usually a flat rate charge for this service, and they will be happy to help you out.

-If you are offering bait, be sure to capture contact information at the end or that gets embarassing.
+If you are offering bait, be sure to capture contact information at the end, or that gets embarrassing.

 Dear [FIRST NAME]